 You asking yourself how many days to spend in Sarajevo and what are the best things to do in Sarajevo?
 Then you should continue reading.

 Sarajevo is an amazing city, not big but with so much to explore and so many things to do.
 We weren’t sure how many days to spend in Sarajevo so we booked a hostel in the center of the city for 3 nights.
-I think 3 days is enough to explore around but I could easily stay one more, the place has so much to offer.
+We think 3 days is enough to explore around but we could easily stay longer.

 So if you plan to visit Sarajevo and you don’t know how many days to spend in Sarajevo, you should continue reading.